extensional/REBEL/README.md

 # REBEL

 🎉🚀 Welcome to the REBEL repository!
-This project is all about fun, freedom, and creating something amazing together.
-We're excited to have you here!

 ## Table of Contents